Junior Clinic: Skills, Drills & Trails

 Our Safety and Intention Details

-The number one priority at Mountain Bike Oregon’s Junior Program is the safety of all participants.
+The number one priority at Mountain Bike Oregon’s Junior Clinics is the safety of all participants.
 The instructors at MBO are committed to providing fun instruction for all students based on skill level and physical strengths.
 Junior participants are asked to assess their own strengths and skill sets, and at times, challenge themselves.
 Instructors will always be available for assistance, but participants are responsible for their own personal needs.

 Program Director, Dennis Sibilia-Young is a certified mountain bike instructor with extensive experience teaching youth mountain biking programs throughout Oregon and nationwide.